-G. Tests and Evaluations
+Tests and Evaluations

-In order to evaluate competence, the School of Medicine employs periodic examinations in varied formats, including oral, written and practical, as an essential component of the curriculum.
+To evaluate competence, the School of Medicine employs periodic examinations in varied formats, including oral, written, and practical, as an essential component of the curriculum.
 Successful completion of these examinations is required of all students as a condition for continued progress through the curriculum.
-Reasonable accommodation may be made in the form of examination administration where necessary and when the request is documented and submitted in advance, and then approved by the Office of Disability Resources and Services.

-H. Clinical Performance
+Clinical Performance

 Demonstration of clinical competence is of fundamental importance to the program.
 Attending to the needs and care of the patient is tantamount to the practice of medicine.
-The process of staff and clinical preceptor evaluation of the clinical performance of the student is an integral and essential component of the curriculum.
-Students must demonstrate the ability to tolerate physically challenging workloads and function effectively in distracting, stressful environments.
-Clinical responsibilities may require students to be present in the clinical setting for extended periods of day and nighttime hours any day of the week or year.
-Students must be able to manage increased caseloads and responsibilities as appropriate for the student's current educational level.
-Students must arrive on time for their scheduled clinical shift and perform their clinical duties until the end of their scheduled shift.
+The process of preceptor evaluations of a student's clinical performance is an integral and essential component of the curriculum.
 In addition, students must meet program expectations for each clinical experience.